IBM/ignition/docs/user-guide/framework/bootstrap-components/job_queue.md

 queue_service.register_job_handler('DemoJob', my_handler)
 ```

 When asked to handle a job, the job handler must return `True` if the job has been complete or `False` if the job should be put back on the queue.
+Any errors returned by the handler will result in the job being removed from the queue, so they should only be raised in exceptional circumstances.
+If relying on errors from 3rd party systems to indicate a job is not finished, you should catch this error with the `except` keyword, log the error (if useful) and return `False` instead.